3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Puerto Natales, Cueva del Milodon, Silla del Diablo

-The Condor Lookout in Torres del Pain was absolutely the best!
+The Condor Lookout in Torres del Paine was the absolute best!

-Counting an hour and a half to get to Torres del Paine and the same amount of time to return, let’s say you have approximately 8 hours flat for hiking (I did count in a lunch break).
-Anyway, it’s the best activity to do in Torres del Paine.
+Counting an hour and a half to get to Torres del Paine National Park and the same amount of time to return, let’s say you have about 8 hours for hiking (I did count in a lunch break too of course).
+Anyway, hiking in Torres del Paine is the clear best activity in the national park.

 Distance: 17.5 km (11 mi) of hiking + 212 km (132 mi) of driving